Spectro34/website-chatbot-chatkit/helm/README.md

 # 🚀 ChatKit Helm Chart

-A production-ready Helm chart for deploying ChatKit AI chatbot on Kubernetes with customizable deployment options.
+A production-ready Helm chart for deploying ChatKit universal AI chatbot on Kubernetes with flexible deployment options.

 ## 📋 Features